ptmotorsport/PTSL1-CANbus-Shiftlight/README.md

 # 3D Printed Housing
-STL Files are avaliable for purchase from the PT Motorsport AU website https://www.ptmotorsport.com.au/product/canbus-shift-light-diy-project-digital-download/
+STL Files are avaliable for purchase from the PT Motorsport AU website https://www.ptmotorsport.com.au/product/canbus-shift-light-diy-project-digital-download/ If you choose to design your own, show us what you made! @ptmotorsportau on instagram, we'd love to see it!

 # Licence
 Copyright (c) 2023 - PT Motorsport AU Pty Ltd